mosjs/mos/plugins/mos-plugin-installation/README.md

 Run `mos` in the terminal.

-You'll get an installation section in your README that will instuct how to install the package via npm.
+You'll get an installation section in your README that will instruct how to install the package via npm.

+The plugin will use information from the `package.json` in order to figure out what should the installation command look like.

+- If there is a `preferGlobal: true` specified in the `package.json`, the generated command will be `npm install --global`
+- Otherwise, the generated command will be `npm install --save`

 ## API